System Design Space

 • Commercial licensing and vendor dependency.

-• Needs careful integration with security and compliance processes.
+• Needs careful integration with security and internal governance processes.

 Litmus